How to Set an Easy and Efficient Back-to-School Routine

 Sleep Schedule

-To help make sure your child is getting enough sleep, create a bedtime routine that works for your family.
-Make sure you’re finishing everything in the evening with enough time for them to get to bed at a decent hour.
+To ensure your child gets sufficient sleep, establish a bedtime routine tailored to your family’s needs.
+Ensure that all evening activities conclude with ample time for them to go to bed at a reasonable hour.

 Shop Back to School